MoonLGH/BeatmapDownloader/README.md

 - [ElectronJS](https://www.electronjs.org)

 ## How it works
-This app communicate with [OsuApi](https://osu.ppy.sh/beatmapsets) to get the beatmaps and download it with fs in the main process
+This app communicate with [OsuApi](https://osu.ppy.sh/beatmapsets) with oauth2 to get the beatmaps and download it with fs in the main process

 ## Download
-You can download it by going to this repo [Actions Page](https://github.com/MoonLGH/BeatmapDownloader/actions) and select the latest version
+You can download it by going to this repo [Releases Page](https://github.com/MoonLGH/BeatmapDownloader/releases/) and select the latest version